erquhart/jekyll-portfolio/_posts/2016-12-17-feature-queries-on-the-rise.markdown

     }
 </style>

-Since the Web became a more beautiful place with the advent of CSS, there’s always been a struggle in the use of more modern features of CSS with browsers who are either slower to adopt or more cautious in the way the implement features.
+Since the Web became a more beautiful place with the advent of CSS, there’s always been a struggle in the use of more modern features of CSS with browsers which are either slower to adopt or more cautious in the way the implement features.

 There have been many potential solutions for this issue.

 First, baked directly into the CSS specification and the browser implementations is the fact that if a browser doesn’t understand a property, it will ignore it.
-This instead of sending the user an error.
-This silent fail means we can progressively enhance web applications without worrying about unsightly error messages being displayed.
+This, instead of sending the user an error.
+Silently failing means we can progressively enhance web applications without worrying about unsightly error messages being displayed.

 Then, Internet Explorer — a long-time culprit of compatibility issues — implemented the idea of conditional stylesheets.
-You could now build your site the way you wanted and when things broke (such as z-index in IE7 or float and width issues in IE6) you could specify fixes for them in stylesheets only accessible by those specific versions of Internet Explorer.
+You could now build your site the way you wanted it and when things broke (such as z-index in IE7 or float and width issues in IE6) you could specify fixes for them in stylesheets only accessible by those specific versions of Internet Explorer.
 [View more examples on CSS Tricks](https://css-tricks.com/how-to-create-an-ie-only-stylesheet/)

 {% highlight html linenos %}
 <!-- Main CSS -->